-Otherwise, if the producer method returns a null value, and the scope of the producer method is not @Dependent, the create() method throws an IllegalProductException.
+Otherwise, if the producer method returns a null value, and the scope of the producer method is not @Dependent, the creat e() method throws an IllegalProductException.

-When the destroy() method is called, and if there is a disposer method for this producer method, the container must invoke the disposer method as defined by Section 5.5.4, "Invocation of producer or disposer methods", passing the instance given to destroy() to the disposed parameter.
-Finally, the container destroys dependent objects, as defined in Section 5.5.3, "Destruction of dependent objects".
+When the destroy() method is called, and if there is a disposer method for this producer method, the container must invoke the disposer method as defined by Section 5.5.4, passing the instance given to destroy() to the disposed parameter.
+Finally, the container destroys dependent objects, as defined in Section 5.5.3.

-7.3.5.
-Lifecycle of producer fields
+7.3.5 Lifecycle of producer fields [producer_field_lifecycle]

-When the create() method of a Bean object that represents a producer field is called, the container must access the producer field as defined by Section 5.5.5, "Access to producer field values" to obtain the current value of the field.
+When the create() method of a Bean object that represents a producer field is called, the container must access the producer field as defined by Section 5.5.5 to obtain the current value of the field.
 The value of the producer field is the new contextual instance to be returned by Bean.create().